ssmpl-apps/Dropwizard-hystrix-NR-demo/GKE deployment/ReadMe.md

+Prerequisite - A deployment of your app on GKE (Follow this https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app to directly deploy using a Docker Image)

 The pod4.yml is the Dropwizard API exposed as a NodePort service on 9090

 The pod5.yml is the Hystrix Operational Menu exposed as a NodePort Service on 9091